Mttbnchtt/arguments-rolodex/README.md

 There are two types of categories: main and auxiliary.
 The main categories are types of intellectual contributions.
 The auxiliary categories are types of information relevant to the study of the intellectual contributions.

 ##### Main Categories
 The are 14 main categories.
-11 are types of contributions and 2 are types of types of contributions.
+11 are types of contributions and 3 are types of types of contributions.

 The 12 types of contributions are the following:
 1. Argument (an ordered pair of a set of propositions, i.e. the premises, and a proposition, i.e. the conclusion)
 2. Claim (a proposition asserted to be true)
 3. Definition
-4. Hypothesis (a proposition that one indicates as worth studying but whose truth-value she knowingly cannot determine)
+4. Hypothesis (a proposition whose truth-value one knowingly cannot determine)
 5. Method (the organization of investigational resources and moves at one's disposal and deemed to be sufficiently reliable from an epistemic point of view)
 6. Objection
 7. Problem (a proposition toward which one has an interrogative attitude)